batmany13/about-me/README.md

 To build a trusting team, you have to start with the leader.
 Establishing trust starts with listening as a leader.
 Your innate drive to be "action oriented" (like myself) could actually hinder your ability to learn from the team and grow with the team.
 I believe that any team has the solution within itself, yet may lack the agency, inertia or steps to get them there.
 You as a leader can shine a light on these issues and help guide the team to success.

 Toolbelt: Take a growth mindset approach with yourself, and figure out how you're growing and learning as a leader and how do you apply that to your team.
+Write down what's important to a ["thriving team"](thriving_team.md).

 ### Build safety